GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-on-Debian-based-Linux-Distributions.rst

 Others
 ++++++

-* SSL Credentials: HTTPS Certificate & Key
+* SSL Credentials: HTTPS Certificate & Private Key
 * Logo:

   * size: 80x60 px (or other that respect the aspect-ratio)